 As snorkelers, the damage we see happening to our beautiful oceans and coral reefs is heart wrenching.
 Huge portions of the world's reefs are dead or dying.
 The impact from global warming and over-fishing is undeniable to anyone who has had their face in the water for the last decade and beyond.

-So, although it is not enough, we contribute monthly to four charity organizations that are working to help protect our oceans.
+So, although it is not enough, we contribute monthly to five charity organizations that are working to help protect our oceans.

 How did we pick who to give money to?
 There are so many possible charities that are focused on environmental protection and the oceans and reefs in particular.

 First, we suggest you decide on what problems you want to focus on.
 Maybe you are interested in helping stop the slaughter of sharks, whales and dolphins, or cleaning up the great ocean trash heaps?
 Or maybe focusing on educating youth on the value of our oceans is more interesting to you?

 For us, there is one danger to our oceans that is dwarfing all others, global warming.
 The pace of the damage from rising ocean temperatures is extremely scary and impacts the entire world.
 So two of the charities we support are not specifically ocean focused, but are working on this larger global issue.